bajamircea/bajamircea.github.io/_posts/2019-09-14-remove-folder-part-2-enumerate.markdown

 }
 {% endhighlight %}

-There are versions that take and `error_code` as an argument.
+There are versions that take an `error_code` as an argument.
 Note that in these versions, when an error happens, the constructor still constructs an object (probably the same as the default constructor).
 Also notice that the `operator++` can't be used, we have an `increment` function instead which